epsilonite/machine-learning-project/README.md

 * EfficientNet: Balances accuracy and resource efficiency, performing well on radiology tasks with fewer parameters - Ideal for scenarios requiring computational efficiency, but may not capture as intricate details as ResNet in complex medical images.
 * ResNet50: Best overall for radiology due to its ability to learn intricate details in medical images with deeper networks.
-* VGG: While effective for general image classification, its simpler architecture might not capture the nuanced features in complex medical images as well as ResNet.
 * MobileNetV2/V3: Designed for low computational power, suitable for situations where fast inference is needed but might not achieve the highest accuracy on complex medical images.
 * Inception: Can perform well on radiology images, especially with its ability to handle different image scales, but may not be as widely preferred as ResNet in medical imaging applications.
 * DenseNet: Though capable of learning complex features, might not be as widely used in radiology as ResNet due to its higher computational cost.